 Founder & Managing Attorney

-Mrs. Eagan also has extensive experience representing the vulnerable populations, including asylum-seekers, refugees, victims of violent crimes, and survivors of domestic violence.
-Mrs. Eagan has represented asylum seekers from around the world, including Central America, the former Soviet Union, and the Middle East.
+Ms. Eagan also has extensive experience representing the vulnerable populations, including asylum-seekers, refugees, victims of violent crimes, and survivors of domestic violence.
+Ms. Eagan has represented asylum seekers from around the world, including Central America, the former Soviet Union, and the Middle East.
 She has litigated cutting-edge asylum claims based on gender-motivated violence, LGBT status, and gang violence, among many others.
-Mrs. Eagan has extensive experience in Violence Against Women Act cases and U visas, and she feels fortunate to have been of service to many individuals and families who have thrived after facing terrifying and violent situations.
+Ms. Eagan has extensive experience in Violence Against Women Act cases and U visas, and she feels fortunate to have been of service to many individuals and families who have thrived after facing terrifying and violent situations.

-Mrs. Eagan is a member of the District of Columbia Bar and the State Bar of California and is licensed to practice law before the Court of Appeals of the District of Columbia, the Supreme Court of California, the Department of Homeland Security, and Immigration Courts nationwide.
-She is an active member of the American Immigration Lawyers Association and its Washington D.C. and San Diego chapters.
+Ms. Eagan practice federal immigratin law before the Department of Homeland Security and Immigration Courts nationwide.
+She is an active member of the American Immigration Lawyers Association and its Washington D.C. and Seattle chapters.
 She is fully bilingual in Spanish, and she frequently gives presentations and workshops in the community and for professional organizations on various topics in immigration and nationality law in both English and Spanish.

 Juris Doctor, 2011